Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 Following the final review process with testers, adjustments have been implemented based on their feedback to improve gameplay.
-The game has been fully prepared for players following the final review process with human testers.
-It incorporates all necessary adjustments based on their feedback to enhance gameplay and ensure stability.
-The game officially launched on **October 8**, providing clear installation instructions and all required files for a seamless user experience.
-The final review confirmed that it meets the expected standards for both gameplay and stability, addressing all identified issues efficiently.
+The game has been finalized for release, ensuring all components are polished and ready for the official launch.
+It incorporates all necessary adjustments based on feedback from human testers to enhance gameplay and ensure stability.
+The game was officially released on **October 8**, providing clear installation instructions and all required files for a seamless user experience.
+The final review confirmed that it meets the expected standards for both gameplay and stability, with all identified issues effectively addressed.

 **Gameplay Overview:**
 - You will interact with the game using text commands.